- GDP (PPP):

 Italy is a charter member of NATO and the European Union.
 Prime Minister Giuseppe Conte has led a coalition government comprising the populist Five Star Movement and the center-left Democratic Party since September 2019.
 The Five Star Movement’s former coalition partner, Lega, favors strict controls on immigration and remains the most politically popular party.
 Italy is expected to be a chief beneficiary of the EU’s coronavirus recovery fund.
 Italy’s diversified economy is bifurcated between the highly developed industrial North, dominated by private companies, and a less-developed, highly subsidized agricultural South where unemployment is higher.
 Tourism accounts for 13 percent of GDP, and its current struggles are an economic albatross.
 Migration, which remains the most highly charged political issue, surged in 2020.

 Property rights and contracts are secure, but delays in court procedures undermine enforcement.
 The legal system is cumbersome and vulnerable to political interference.
 A bloated and self-interested bureaucracy slows efforts to enforce anticorruption laws.
 Corruption and organized crime remain significant impediments to investment and economic growth in parts of Italy despite efforts by successive governments to reduce risks.

 The top personal income tax rate is 43 percent, and the top standard corporate tax rate is 24 percent, with qualifying banks and financial institutions taxed at 27.5 percent.
 Other taxes include value-added and inheritance taxes.
-The overall tax burden equals 43.6 percent of total domestic income.
+The overall tax burden equals 43.3 percent of total domestic income.
 Over the past three years, government spending has amounted to 50.3 percent of total output (GDP), and budget deficits have averaged 2.7 percent of GDP.
 Public debt is equivalent to 134.8 percent of GDP.